moritzebeling/radio-co/RESEARCH.md

 Unknown, but no list of radio stations would be complete without:
 - [NTS](https://www.nts.live/)

-On top of that we also found:
+We also found:
 - [Azuracast](https://www.azuracast.com)

 ## Problems with those services

 - expensive (~$50-80/month)
-- some seem to be old
+- some seem to be old, at least look and feel old
 - non-intuitive interface and hard to administrate
 - no good looking embed player
 - no dev docs on how to build a custom player or do API requests